 Ed., March 21, 2023: We're re-sharing this article as it was originally published in 2020, since Gennaro Sangiuliano and Asta Vrečko, culture ministers of Italy and Slovenia, respectively, convened on Monday to discuss forthcoming projects for the European Capital of Culture 2025.
 Gorizia and Nova Gorica will share the title.

-Few foreigners have heard of Gorizia, a city of around 35,000 inhabitants that straddles the Italian-Slovenian border.
+Few non-Italians have heard of Gorizia, a city of around 35,000 residents that straddles the Italian-Slovenian border.
 A beguiling mix of Italian, Austrian and Balkan influences, it seems to exist in its own whimsical snowglobe, cut off from the rest of the country.
 Despite its fascinating history, beautiful architecture and unique cuisine, the city has struggled to brand itself in Italy’s saturated tourist market.

 But Gorizia’s brand is its very uniqueness.
 A city that — more than any other — exemplifies the complex history and cultural ambiguity of Italy’s border regions.

 History of Gorizia